Turf homes: Inside the grass-topped farmhouses that defined Iceland

 But whereas in those countries, turf buildings were for the lower classes, in Iceland even the wealthy resided in "turf chateaux," according to UNESCO.

-A typical Icelandic turf farm -- known as a baer -- was actually a cluster of between 2 and 30 buildings connected by earthen corridors.
+A typical Icelandic turf farm was actually a cluster of between 2 and 30 buildings connected by earthen corridors, a type of structure known as a baer, the general word for farm.

 For support and protection, the back of such a building was dug into the hillside, while the front jutted out and had a pointed, mossy roof.